The Human Truth Foundation

 Health:

 Germany does relatively well in encouraging good health, compared to many other countries.
-Germany comes in the best 20 for its food aid and health contributions and WHO compliance30 and in its adolescent birth rate21.
-It does better than average in its average life expectancy11 and in its immunizations take-up31.
-Germany still has work to do.
-Germany does worse than average for its suicide rate32, its fertility rate13 and in its smoking rate33.
-And finally, it sits amongst the bottom 20 when it comes to its alcohol consumption rate34 (one of the worst in Europe).
-The prevalence of overweight adults has increased by 14% over the last 40 years.
+Germany comes in the best 20 in terms of its food aid and health contributions and WHO compliance31 and in its adolescent birth rate22.
+It does better than average in terms of its average life expectancy11 and in its immunizations take-up32.
+But, things could still be better.
+Germany does worse than average in its suicide rate33, its fertility rate13 and in its smoking rate34.
+And finally, it falls into the worst 20 in its alcohol consumption rate35 (amongst the worst in Europe).
+The number of overweight adults has increased by 14% over the past 40 years.
 Life expectancy in Germany improved by +6.2yrs in the 30 years from 1990, less than the global average of +7.9yrs.

 Life Expectancy